Pillow Sham vs Pillowcase: Making Your Bed Look Its Best

 Pillowcase and Sham Size

-Choosing the correct size helps your pillows hold their shape, sit properly, and create a balanced look on your bed, which is why a standard pillow size guide can be helpful before buying.
+Choosing the correct size helps your pillows hold their shape, sit properly, and create a balanced look on your bed.

 1. Pillowcase Sizes